Tam Quote #24

 Tam: Just say no. [Mary shoots him an unimpressed look]

-Quote from the episode David, Goliath and a Yoo-hoo from the Back
+Quote from the episode Family Dynamics and a Red Fiero

 Quote from the episode A Solar Calculator, a Game Ball, and a Cheerleader's Bosom